Carrie (franchise): Novel

-Carrie flees, but then remembers her powers and locks the prom doors with them.
-She causes a fire and thwarts any attempt to put out her fire, killing multiple students and teachers.
-Carrie returns home, where Margaret tells Carrie how she was conceived: through a bizarre form of marital rape.
+Carrie at first flees in sadness, but is soon overtaken by rage and locks the gymnasium doors with her powers and sets the room on fire.
+She continues to wreak havoc on the scene, killing multiple students and teachers.
+Leaving a path of destruction in her wake, Carrie returns home, where Margaret tells Carrie that she was conceived in a bizarre instance of marital rape.
 Margaret then comes to the conclusion that Carrie's powers come from Satan and stabs her with a knife.
-Carrie telekinetically stops Margaret's heart in an attempt to save herself, but is immediately regretful.
+Carrie telekinetically stops Margaret's heart in an attempt to save herself, but is immediately regretful of this and of all she has done.
 Carrie attempts to flee, but she is bleeding so heavily from the stab wound that she can barely walk.
 Sue finds Carrie, and after a brief telepathic conversation, Carrie forgives Sue.
 Soon after, Carrie dies crying out to her mother.